 That said, it wasn’t always a rugby league heartland.
 Helmers played a big role in changing the sporting landscape west of the divide.

-“I was driving down to her mother’s place,” said Helmers, gesturing towards Genevieve in the kitchen.
+“I was driving down to her mother’s place,” Helmers says, gesturing towards Genevieve in the kitchen.

 “There was two kids in a schoolyard kicking a football.
 I was down there for a while, and when I came back they were still there, kicking a football.